sidr-champlain/Final-Project-SYS265/README.md

 ![machines](https://user-images.githubusercontent.com/71106886/160641950-045baca7-f1a7-4dbd-9a54-79ab02851cf7.PNG)

 THIS IS STILL BEING WORKED ON.
-CHANGES WILL BE MADE DAILY
+CHANGES WILL BE MADE DAILY.